cloux/aws-devuan/README.md

 ---
 ## Usage

-A few useful commands to get an instance up and running.
+A few useful commands to get you up and running.
+These are mostly universal, and work well outside the cloud environment.

 ### Login

  * The default SSH user is **admin**
- * For an easy access, use [ec2-login.sh](misc/ec2-login.sh)
+ * For an easy access, use [ec2-login.sh](tools/ec2-login.sh)
  * Or use the command `ssh -i INSTANCE-KEY.pem admin@INSTANCE-IP`

 ### Shutdown and reboot